 Responsibly transitioning to self-funded health insurance can provide cash flow flexibility for some employers-and they are taking the plunge.
-In 2018, 38.7% of private employers reported that they self-insured at least one of their health plans, up from 26.5% in 1999.
+Between 2010 and 2023, the percentage of small employers that self-insured at least one plan increased from 13% to 16%, for medium-sized firms it increased from 27% to 32%.
 Among the many important moving parts to consider as you plan that transition is your safety net: stop-loss insurance.
 Choosing stop-loss insurance isn't as simple as just choosing a policy.
 The terms of your first stop-loss insurance contract establish a precedent with carriers, so it's important to get them right.